icub-tech-iit/documentation/docs/icub_operating_systems/icubos/installation-from-image.md

 ## Write the image

 Follow the steps below to write the image on the icub-head HD (detailed instruction about how to use CloneZilla can be found [here](https://clonezilla.org/clonezilla-usage/clonezilla-live-usage.php) ).
-_Please note that the instructions below refers to the lastest clonezilla release available at the time of writing (2.6.6)
+Please, note that the instructions below refers to the lastest clonezilla release available at the time of writing (2.6.6)

 1. In boot menu, select the option `Clonezilla live (Defaut, To RAM)`
 2. choose your language